Configuring SMB file share destinations

 - (Optional) Specify the domain or workgroup of the user.

 - Specify the user name and password to access the file share.

-(Optional) You can use filters to modify the data that you are getting from your connection source before it is sent to the destination.
+(Optional) In the Configure Output > Filters section, you can specify filters to modify the data that you are getting from your connection source before it is sent to the destination.